WartClaes/Wheel-of-Fortune/README.md

 	});

 #### duration
-What is the time of the aniation in milliseconds.
+What is the time of the animation in milliseconds.

 Default: **6000**.